akka/akka/akka-docs/src/main/paradox/distributed-pub-sub.md

 # Classic Distributed Publish Subscribe in Cluster

 @@include[includes.md](includes.md) { #actor-api }
-For the new API see FIXME https://github.com/akka/akka/issues/26338.
+For the new API see @ref[Distributed Publish Subscribe in Cluster](./typed/distributed-pub-sub.md)

 ## Module info